Git Worktrees & Subagent Delegation

 There are three scopes to choose from:

 user: Global memory shared across all projects.
-Stored at the user level.
+Stored at ~/.claude/agent-memory/<name>/ where <name> is the agent’s name.
 Great for agents that need to remember your personal preferences regardless of which project you’re working on.

 project: Per-repository memory.
-Stored with the project.
+Stored at .claude/agent-memory/<name>/ in the project root.
 Use this for agents that need to remember project-specific conventions, architecture decisions, or patterns.

 local: Per-directory memory.
 Stored at the current directory level.
 Best for agents that operate on specific subsystems or modules within a project.